clr2of8/CookieCrimesJS/README.md

+This is a javascript implementation of the cookie_crims tool by @mangopdf

-Running this command will run the javascript found in the index.html file in this repo which has been setup using Github Pages.
+Running the command below will run the javascript found in the index.html file in this repo which has been setup using Github Pages.
+It is currently harcoded to post the script output to my own loggly.com URL.
+Host is on your own github to control the script completely.

 # Windows